sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 The creation of this document was requested by the Director General of Strategy, Architecture and Business Relationships (SABR) within the Innovation, Information and Technology Branch (IITB) within Employment and Social Development Canada (ESDC) to guide future technical software procurement and implementation decisions at the enterprise level.

-This strategy focuses on accounting for risk within the build versus buy decision, and emphasizes that solutions are not built nor bought; components are.
+This strategy focuses on accounting for risk within the build versus buy decision, and emphasizes that solutions are not built nor bought; components are
 One must break down a solution into its components through solutions architecture in order for the build versus buy decisions to be made for each component, taking risk of mandate delivery in the decision for each component.

 ### Intended Audience